DSA Global Summit 2025

 Ministry of Deregulation and State Transformation

-Executive Director of the Telecommunications Policy and Resources Management Bureau
+Executive Director of Policy Assessment Bureau

 Office of The National Broadcasting and Telecommunications Commission